-WKU On Demand is a unit of Extended Learning & Outreach (DELO) at Western Kentucky University.
+On Demand is a WKU Online option administered by the Division of Extended Learning & Outreach (DELO) at WKU.

 On Demand courses offer the flexibility that students need in order to balance life and work responsibilities.
 Self-paced On Demand courses have provided many students with the educational opportunities that would have otherwise been out of their reach.
 We are committed to expanding options available to students and welcome you to learn more about how you can complete a course---any day, anytime, and anywhere.

 On Demand has a long history as part of the WKU community and 94 years of experience assisting students and providing alternate learning opportunities.

 Western Kentucky University was established in 1906 as "Western Kentucky State Normal School."
 2006 marked WKU’s celebration of A Century of Spirit.

 On December 30, 1919, President H. H. Cherry and the Board of Regents held a special meeting where they authorized many improvements for the school.
 Among those was the following: "The establishment of an Extension Course of study at the State Normal School."
 On November 18, 1920, The Correspondence and Extension Courses of Study was fully and successfully organized and deemed one of the school’s most successful achievements.
 The students enrolled in self-paced courses had proven themselves according to the Board of Regents report on April 2, 1926.
 "These classes of students are made up of those who are ambitious and persevering.
 They have fully appreciated the advantages offered and the services extended."